-- 7. Repeat Step 6 for the line that marks the front of the door. - 8.
-Using the Selection tool, double-click the wheel group to enter into the group. - 9.
+- 5. Using the Selection tool, double-click the wheel group to enter into the group. - 6.
 Choose the Ink Bottle tool again and change the stroke color to medium gray.

-10. Click exactly on the edge of the middle circle.
+7. Click exactly on the edge of the middle circle.

 When you used the destructive editing functionality to create the inset shapes, a number of anchor points were added to the circle shape to create the inset pieces.
-You need to click the circle edge between and within every inset piece to change the entire stroke to gray.
+You need click the circle edge between and within every inset piece to change the entire stroke to gray.

-11. Continue clicking around the circle until the entire middle circle has a 1-pt gray stroke.
+8. Continue clicking around the circle until the entire middle circle has a 1-pt gray stroke.

-12. Change the stroke color to black and then click all of the remaining green strokes in the wheel to change them to black.
+9. Change the stroke color to black and then click all of the remaining green strokes in the wheel to change them to black.